nirvik/iWant/iwant/consensus/README.md

 ## What's the winning criteria ?

 Each peer is assigned an identity.
 This assignment is based on the time at which the peer joins.
 So, the oldest peer will be the one who will win the election.
 There is no way in hell the new peer can outvote the oldest peer.
 NO WAY !

 I will be listing down scenarios along with the possible solution.

 * __What happens during a split brain situation ?
-As in , even if you detect a split brain, what does the consensus do?__
+As in, even if you detect a split brain, what does the consensus do?__
 Split brain is a situation where there are multiple clusters in the same network but they dont really know about their presence.
 But there are situations where clusters can detect their presence.
 One such situation is broadcasting the winner of the election which reaches a separate cluster.
 Well, in these kind of situations, one of the leaders will send a face off message to the leader of other cluster and will broadcast its peers list.
 The leader of the other cluster will respond by broadcasting its own peers list.
 All the peers in the network then combines the peers list shared by the leaders of different clusters and holds another fair re-election.

 * __What if the leader is dead when a different leader sends a face off message?__